-- Swiss Basic, Advanced and Exercise Courses (organised by OPCW, held in Spiez, Switzerland by Swiss Armed forces): although the training was conducted by military units, the response methodology was the same as for the Czech fire fighters.
-Swiss precision and military discipline were the advantage of the training. - Introduction to the International CBRN Training Curriculum Course for Trainers of First Responders to CBRN Incidents (organised by NATO, held in Bad Neuenahr - Ahrweiler, Germany by the Federal Office of Civil Protection and Disaster Assistance): excellent setting of practical and theoretical activities.
+Swiss Basic, Advanced and Exercise Courses (organised by OPCW, held in Spiez, Switzerland by Swiss Armed forces): although the training was conducted by military units, the response methodology was the same as for the Czech fire fighters.
+Swiss precision and military discipline were the advantage of the training.

+- Introduction to the International CBRN Training Curriculum Course for Trainers of First Responders to CBRN Incidents (organised by NATO, held in Bad Neuenahr - Ahrweiler, Germany by the Federal Office of Civil Protection and Disaster Assistance): excellent setting of practical and theoretical activities.
 Emphasis was also focused on psychosocial assistance of first responders, which was one of the special benefits of the training. - Introduction to the International CBRN Training Curriculum Course for Trainers of First Responders to CBRN Incidents (organised by NATO, held in Almaty, Kazakhstan by the Civil Protection Training Centre): the amazing effort and hospitality of the instructors did not balance the ratio between practice and theory.
 The training was only theoretical.
-The practice was only in the form of demonstrations.

-- Assistance and Protection Course for Instructors from African States Parties (organised by OPCW, held in Tshwane, South Africa by South African Armed Forces): the different location amplified the experience gained in Africa.
+The practice was only in the form of demonstrations. - Assistance and Protection Course for Instructors from African States Parties (organised by OPCW, held in Tshwane, South Africa by South African Armed Forces): the different location amplified the experience gained in Africa.
 The advantages of the training were both in the implementation of national scientific improvements - for example for protective suits and detection equipment.
-Another great advantage was special type of training, which consisted of many short response activities, where everyone tried the role of an incident commander. - Assistance and Protection Course for Asian States Parties (organised by OPCW, held in Seoul, Republic of Korea by the Armed Forces of South Korea): although the overall response system is the same worldwide including in South Korea, their response procedures are different and sometimes surprising.
+Another great advantage was a special type of training, which consisted of many short response activities, where everyone tried the role of an incident commander. - Assistance and Protection Course for Asian States Parties (organised by OPCW, held in Seoul, Republic of Korea by the Armed Forces of South Korea): although the overall response system is the same worldwide including in South Korea, their response procedures are different and sometimes surprising.
+The participants were surprised by a different technique of the collected samples decontamination, where the decontamination solution was sprayed directly into the sample bag containing collected sample.
 It was interesting to watch and think about dissimilar procedures.

-Each above mentioned training event had its own specifics and peculiarities, thanks to which it was possible to see the response of rescuers with different eyes and learn new experiences.
+Each of the above mentioned training events had its own specifics and peculiarities, thanks to which it was possible to see the response of rescuers with different eyes and learn new experiences.
 If joint training event is organised, each involved organisation should highlight its specifics and strengths and use them in training activities.
 Diversity brings in new ideas and experiences, and people can learn from each other.
 Bringing in different ideas and perspectives leads to better problem-solving.
-Standardisation cannot be the only one aim that we are focusing on.
+Standardisation cannot be the only aim that we are focusing on.
 Let's think about the saying of Mary Parker Follett: "Unity, not uniformity, must be our aim.
 We attain unity only through variety.
 Differences must be integrated, not annihilated, not absorbed".